NATIONAL TV DINNER DAY | SEPTEMBER 10

-- 1973 – The first Swanson Hungry-Man dinners were marketed; these were larger portions of its regular dinner products.
+- 1973 – Swanson markets the first Hungry-Man dinners.
+The meals included larger portions of its regular dinner products.

 - 1986 – The Smithsonian Institute inducted the original Swanson TV Dinner tray into the Museum of American History.

 Much has changed since the original TV Dinner.
-They also remain a popular choice for a fast and convenient meal and fun to eat in front of the TV!
+They also remain a popular choice for a fast and convenient meal, fun to eat in front of the TV!

 HOW TO OBSERVE NATIONAL TV DINNER DAY